-- 1. The purpose of this report is: - To set the Housing Revenue Account (HRA) budget for 2011/12 in the light of the latest Government determinations for housing finance and our latest spending and resource assumptions. - To set a capital expenditure budget for the improvement and programmed maintenance of the Council's housing stock for 2011/12 and a provisional programme for 2012/13 to 2015/16.
+- 1. The purpose of this report is: - To set a rent increase for council homes. - To review rents for garages, garage plots and access agreements. - To set charges for sundry services. - To set the Housing Revenue Account (HRA) budget for 2011/12 in the light of the latest government determinations for housing finance and our latest spending and resource assumptions. - To set a capital expenditure budget for the improvement and programmed maintenance of the Council's housing stock for 2011/12 and a provisional programme for 2012/13 to 2015/16.